Jacob Berkeley-Agyepong: Club career

 Berkeley-Agyepong joined youth academy of Crystal Palace at the age of eight.
 He was released by the club after the end of 2017–18 season.
 He joined Aldershot Town in 2018.

 On 28 December 2019, Dartford announced the signing of Berkeley-Agyepong on a short-term loan deal.

 After a successful spell at Dartford, Berkeley-Agyepong rejoined Aldershot Town on 11 August 2021.

+Berkeley-Agypong spent the 2022–23 season at Gloucester City.

+On 26 September 2023, he signed for Havant & Waterlooville before moving to Maidstone United on 23 December 2023.

 International career

 Born in England, Berkeley-Agyepong is of Grenadian and Ghanaian descent.
 On 1 July 2021, he was named in Grenada's 23-man squad for 2021 CONCACAF Gold Cup.
 He made his international debut on 13 July in a 4–0 group match defeat against Honduras.